-West Texas A&M University offers a traditional undergraduate program as well as graduate, online alternative certification programs.
+West Texas A&M University offers a traditional undergraduate program as well as a graduate, online alternative certification program.
 All programs are accredited by the Texas Education Agency and include course work and training, field-based experiences, certification testing, and a supervised teaching experience.
 WT’s traditional undergraduate program is available for those seeking a bachelor’s degree along with certification.
 WT also offers alternative certification for individuals who have a bachelor’s degree and wish to obtain teacher certification.
 Certification areas are available based upon state standards and the content area and grade levels you wish to teach.

 Traditional Undergraduate Program

 Those seeking a bachelor’s degree with certification take the university core curriculum plus content hours in their teaching field as well as professional education course work.
 Follow these steps to begin the undergraduate certification route: